nfourtythree/entriessubset/README.md

 # Entries Subset plugin for Craft CMS 3.x

-Craft field type plugin that extends the core Entries field type to give extra settings with ability to restrict by entry type
+Craft field type plugin that extends the core Entries field type to give extra settings with ability to restrict by entry type, author or author's user group.

 ![Settings Screenshot](resources/img/settings.png)